 He made sure to always be around when my daughter was first born, assisting in any way that he could, while providing for the family during my maternity leave.

-He helped me cope with all of the stress that welled up during my first experience at motherhood and made sure both me and our little one always had everything we needed.
+He helped me cope with all of the stress that welled up during my first experience at pregnancy and motherhood.
+He made sure both me and our unborn baby had everything we needed, and when our little one arrived, he was my biggest source of support.

 The same thing happened when I had my son, though by that time I was a bit more experienced in the matter, so he didn’t need to run around all that much.